 Disqualifying past conduct making a beneficiary inadmissible

-It is important to understand that simply meeting the eligibility requirements for a Green Card does not mean that a beneficiary will automatically be granted the Green Card.
-Assuming that a beneficiary has a qualifying petitioning family member, it is still possible that the beneficiary can be denied if the beneficiary had participated in past conduct violating immigration or criminal law that disqualifies an individual from obtaining Legal Permanent Resident status.
-A beneficiary that is disqualified from applying for Legal Permanent Resident status is identified under Immigration Law as a beneficiary that is Inadmissible from being admitted into the United States.
+It is important to understand that simply meeting the eligibility requirements for a green card does not mean that a beneficiary will automatically be granted the green card.
+Assuming that a beneficiary has a qualifying petitioning family member, it is still possible that the beneficiary can be denied if the beneficiary participated in past conduct that violates immigration or criminal law and disqualifies the individual from obtaining legal permanent resident status.
+A beneficiary that is disqualified from applying for legal permanent resident status is identified under immigration law as a beneficiary that is “inadmissible,” or not able to be admitted into the United States.

-In situations where a beneficiary could be potentially inadmissible, it is important to understand that while there is certain conduct that is fatal, permanently disqualifying a beneficiary from applying for Legal Permanent Resident status, there is also conduct that is not necessarily fatal to the process.
-The strategy in cases with potential inadmissibility issues is to work on determining whether the conduct does in fact make the beneficiary inadmissible and if inadmissible whether there is a waiver available to potentially waive or forgive the conduct making the beneficiary again admissible into the United States.
-Be aware however, especially in Consular Processing cases that even if a waiver is approved, an individual can still be denied Legal Permanent Resident status simply because the officer reviewing the application decides that the beneficiary although now admissible, does not deserve the rights and privileges of a Green Card holder including the privilege to live in the United States.
+In situations where a beneficiary could be potentially inadmissible, it is important to understand that while there is certain conduct that permanently disqualifies a beneficiary from applying for legal permanent resident status, there is also conduct that is not necessarily fatal to the process.
+The strategy in cases with potential inadmissibility issues is to work on determining whether the conduct does, in fact, make the beneficiary inadmissible, and, if they are inadmissible, whether there is a waiver available to potentially waive or forgive the conduct, thus making the beneficiary again admissible into the United States.
+Be aware, however, that, especially in consular processing cases, even if a waiver is approved, an individual can still be denied legal permanent resident status simply because the officer reviewing the application decides that the beneficiary, although now admissible, does not deserve the rights and privileges of a green card holder, including the privilege to live in the United States.

 - What criminal convictions create immigration consequences making a noncitizen inadmissible or deportable?
-What is a Crime of Moral Turpitude?
-What is a CIMT?
+What is a “crime of moral turpitude,” or “CIMT”?

 A discussion addressing the effects of all other kinds of immigration violations and the availability of potential waivers can be reviewed by clicking here.

-Attempting to determine whether a Green Card beneficiary will qualify for Adjustment of Status or Consular Processing or whether there is past conduct that could make a Green Card beneficiary inadmissible and whether there is a waiver available to forgive the past disqualifying conduct is not an easy and straight forward process.
-As a result, we highly recommend that you schedule a consultation with one of our experienced Immigration Attorneys to help you assess the process you may qualify for and to help you navigate the complex Immigration process to help you reach your goal and dream of obtaining your Green Card.
+Attempting to determine whether a green card beneficiary will qualify for adjustment of status or consular processing, whether there is past conduct that could make the green card beneficiary inadmissible, and whether there is a waiver available to forgive the past disqualifying conduct is not an easy and straightforward process.
+As a result, we highly recommend that you schedule a consultation with one of our experienced immigration attorneys to help you assess the process you may qualify for and to help you navigate the complex immigration process to help you reach your goal of obtaining a green card.